Call 903-757-3808 for appointments. Patients are seen by appointment only.

 Payment is due at the time of service and final responsibility for any uncovered portion rests with the patient.
-If you do not have health insurance, please ask about our self-pay discounts when calling.
+If you do not have health insurance, please ask about our self-pay discounts.
 We accept cash, check, credit, debit and HSA/FSA cards.

 Do I stop before testing?

 Stopping prescription drugs from other physicians is not advised before the initial consultation.
 If discontinuing any medication feels uncomfortable or unsafe, wait to discuss this with the doctor.
 Our priority is accurate and safe testing.